AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex4.md

 ![5-03-destination-activate.png](./images/5-03-destination-activate.png)

-Search for your segment using your ldap and select **ldap - Luma Telco Sports Fan** from the list of segments.
+Search for your segment using your ldap and select **ldap - Citi Signal Sports Fan** from the list of segments.

 Click **Next**.